Royal Botanic Gardens, Kew (2014)

 To increase the workforce of plant scientists and conservationists contributing data that can be used for Red List assessments, the group held an iNaturalist training and BioBlitz in Analamazoatra (read more here), which inspired other BioBlitz events that together contributed nearly 800 observations to the project.
 In conjunction, a Red List assessment workshop was held to train 20 attendees in evaluating plant population status and preparing assessments for submission to IUCN.
 The training process for assessors is ongoing, but assessments for 8 species (6 orchids and 2 Aloe species) have been submitted.
-To increase the impact of this workshop, the training materials from this workshop will ultimately be made publicly available via GeoCAT.
-Progress on this step has been delayed as GetCAT is undergoing an interface update, which means that screenshots for the workshop need to be updated with the new interface to continue to be relevant and usable.
+A further batch are in the submissions queue, giving a total of 49 assessments resulting directly from this project.
+Furthermore, to increase the impact of this workshop, the training materials from this workshop were made publicly available online.

-Lastly, the enthusiasm of observers to contribute high quality data can sometimes pose a risk to conservation goals.
-One particular observer was submitting a high number of records of orchids, complete with exact location coordinates.
-While this appeals to the high data standards of the project, it also potentially put orchids at risk by collectors. iNaturalist has a feature to automatically obscure the locality information on species listed as vulnerable, but this could be not be employed because no Red List assessments have been accepted for any of these species.
+Additionally, the enthusiasm of observers to contribute high quality data at times posed a risk to conservation goals.
+One particular observer submitted a high number of records of orchids, complete with exact location coordinates.
+While this appeals to the high data standards of the project, it also potentially puts orchids at risk by collectors. iNaturalist has a feature to automatically obscure the locality information on species listed as vulnerable, but this could be not be employed because no Red List assessments have been accepted for any of these species.
 Ironic given that collecting such data to generate assessments is precisely the purpose of this project!
 Identifying this potential gap in the software allowed the group to engage iNaturalist in developing an institutional solution, and also afforded the opportunity to engage the observer in helping to protect their favorite species.

 Primary Software Platforms

 - iNaturalist website and Android App for field data gathering and organization of observation records